Overview

 It starts with patient experience

-While some healthcare professionals might quibble with the idea of evaluating the quality of care based on such a subjective metric (we’ve all had patients who, no matter what we do, are never satisfied), it’s important to note that patient satisfaction and patient experience are not the same thing.
+Some healthcare professionals might quibble with evaluating the quality of care based on such a subjective metric.
+(We’ve all had patients who, no matter what we do, are never satisfied.)
+But it’s important to note that patient satisfaction and patient experience are not the same thing.

-Today, the U of U Health is consistently ranked in the top 10 in the nation for quality healthcare and is known as a leader in providing compassionate, coordinated, and expert care for its patients.
+Today, U of U Health is consistently ranked in the top 10 in the nation for quality healthcare, and is known as a leader in compassionate and coordinated care.
+The secret to this remarkable turnaround was a relentless focus on the patient, measured through patient experience surveys.

 What is a patient experience survey?

-A patient experience survey gathers feedback and insights directly from patients about their experiences, preferences, and level of satisfaction along every touchpoint of their healthcare journey.
-These surveys, which can take many forms, give healthcare teams valuable insight into which parts of the process are going well and which parts need improvement.
-When used correctly, a patient experience survey can help you optimize operations for your independent medical practice.
+A patient experience survey gathers feedback and insights directly from patients.
+It asks about their experiences, preferences, and satisfaction along the touchpoints of their healthcare journey.
+Surveys give healthcare teams valuable insight into which parts of the process work well and which parts need improvement.
+When used correctly, a patient experience survey can help you optimize operations at your private practice.

-Patient experience surveys offer private healthcare practices many benefits, including:
+Patient experience surveys can offer a number of benefits, including:

 A barometer for patient satisfaction